United States Advertising & Public Relations Graduate Programs (On-Campus)

 - PR, marketing, and advertising ethics and law

 - Global communication tools

 - Marketing and communications strategy

 In master’s and doctorate-level public relations degree programs, students may also study research topics and methodologies, statistics, and data analysis.

-Who Might Pursue an on-Campus Graduate Degree in Public Relations, Advertising, or Marketing?
+Who Might Pursue a Graduate Degree in Public Relations, Advertising, or Marketing?